 Completely irresistible Chai Chow.
-A puppy chow snack variation with chocolate and exotic chai flavor!
+A puppy chow recipe snack variation with chocolate and exotic chai flavor!
 Plus it takes only 4 ingredients and 5 minutes to make.
-This may just be the perfect edible gift this season!

-Chances are, if you were raised in the south you have eaten “Puppy Chow.”
+Chances are, if you were raised in the south you have eaten a “Puppy Chow Recipe.”

 The kind for people, not puppies.

 And if you weren’t raised in the south, and aren’t familiar with this whimsical party snack and edible gift, you need to be.

 A Puppy Chow Recipe, as its lovingly called down here in the south-land, is a simple cereal and chocolate based treat.
 The classic recipe relies on melted chocolate chips and peanut butter to coat chex cereal, then the pieces are heavily dusted in powdered sugar to give the appearance of… well… dog food.

 As I can see how this might be a turn off, let’s focus on the ingredients at hand: chocolate, peanut butter, cereal and sugar.

 On a recent trip to Kohler, Wisconsin I stopped at The American Club coffee shop one morning and noticed something intriguing sitting in little paper bags among the bagels and danishes on the counter.
 Chai Chow, the bags read.

 Could it be the nostalgic comfort of a classic southern puppy chow recipe, mixed with exotic chai spices?
 Now this was something I had to try!